TylerAldrich814/Fidicus/README.md

 # Fidicus

 ## Overview
+NOTE: This is currently a personal project for learning and exploring a variety of backend technologies and architectures.

 **Fidicus** is a centralized **Schema Registry and Validation Platform** designed to streamline schema management in **distributed microservice architectures**.
-It ensures consistency, reliability, and backward compatibility for APIs and service contracts across teams and environments.
+Ensuring consistency, reliability, and backward compatibility for APIs and service contracts across teams and environments.

 Built for **medium to large-scale microservices**, Fidicus solves the complex challenges of schema versioning, dependency tracking, and validation by providing a **unified repository** and robust **CI/CD integrations**.

 ---

 ## Key Features
 - **Centralized Schema Registry**
     Store and manage schemas for multiple services in one secure location.
-Supports OpenAPI, GraphQL, and Protobuf formats.
+    With plans to support the following formats:
+      - [x] Protobuf
+      - [ ] OpenAPI
+      - [ ] GraphQL
+- ** Automated Validation and Dependency Tracking:
+    Fidicus pulls and parses schema files, creating Neo4j cypher queries for keeping track of your API endpoints syntactical structure and the inner-relationships between API endpoints.
+      - [x] Protobuf
+      - [ ] OpenAPI
+      - [ ] GraphQL
+- ** CI/CD Pipeline Integrations:
+     Integrating directly into Github Actions, Gitlab CI and other CI/CD platforms to let users add an aditional level of testing to help find any potential breaking changes.
 - **Version Control & History**
   Track schema changes with versioning, providing visibility into modifications and ensuring traceability.

-- **Automated Validation & Compatibility Checks**
-  Identify breaking changes in schema updates, preventing runtime errors and deployment failures.

-- **Dependency Mapping & Consumer Tracking**
-  Map dependencies between services to evaluate the impact of schema updates on consumers.

-- **CI/CD Pipeline Integration**
-  Integrate directly into GitHub Actions, GitLab CI, and other CI/CD pipelines to enforce schema validation during build and deployment stages.

-- **OAuth2 Authentication & RBAC**
-  Secure access control with Role-Based Access Control (RBAC) and OAuth2 support for GitHub/GitLab integrations.

-- **Graph-Based Relationships**
-  Leverage graph databases to map and analyze schema dependencies and relationships between API components.

 ---